alexcmar/ExpenseTracker/Test Files/test_file_schema.md

     "Restaurant B" - Restaurant B - 9: Restaurants
     "You Work Here Enterprise" - You Work Here Enterprise - 2: Salary "Bank Deposit" - Bank - 14: Bank transactions

-  But the stores can be added to different categories (Even new ones like a category "Subscriptions" for stores like "Music App" and "Video Streaming App", or a category "Book", where multiple book stores would be added, such as "Book Store")

-  The files supplied for testing have the following parameters: cgd_test.csv: small-sample main account (around 600 transaction rows) wise_test.csv: tiny-sample secondary account (around 100 transaction rows)

-  Due to some throttling on the currency converter, it's advisable to use a tiny-sample account to test the use of foreign currencies.